 These courses (APCs) are taken after Seminar II and before the beginning of the Project in Ministry.
 They are intended to assist students in developing an advanced level of expertise in a chosen area of ministry.
-This work may be done in residence or by independent study at Louisville Seminary, or, when resources are not available at Louisville Seminary, at other approved locations accredited by ATS and regional accrediting associations, with prior approval by the student's faculty advisor and the Director of Doctor of Ministry and Continuing Education Programs.
+This work may be done in residence or by independent study at Louisville Seminary, or, when resources are not available at Louisville Seminary, at other approved locations accredited by ATS and regional accrediting associations, with prior approval by the student's faculty advisor and the Associate Dean of Black Church Studies and Advanced Learning.
 Additional tuition costs for courses taken elsewhere will ordinarily be borne by the student.